tsujamin/digi-approval/casestudy/case-study.md

 The system has been designed and built such that if the DigiACTive team were hit by a bus, it would be possible to hire replacement staff that could quickly come up to speed on the system.

 To that end:
  + The system is built on widely used, open source software, as detailed in the technical specs.
  + Our implementation has consistently preferred to integrate prebuilt software packages rather than reinvent the wheel.
 This means:
-    * Our code conforms to the convetions required by those packages.
+    * Our code conforms to the conventions required by those packages.
     * Our code base is small - only implementing those things not implemented in other software.
  + We have a unit test suite.

 #### Contributing to the open-source ecosystem
 As we have built on open-source software, we have often found that we need to fix a particular bug or extend a particular feature in the software we are using.
-We have consitently sought to contribute these changes back.
+We have consistently sought to contribute these changes back.
 This has a number of benefits:
  + It contributes to the open-source eco-system, which we in turn benfit from.
  + It shifts the responsibility for maintaining our changes away from us and back to the original maintainer of the package, reducing our ongoing workload.